yetnt/jaiva/libs/debug.md

 # `debug`

-This library contains functions for converting stuff to different types.
+This library contains functions for.. debugging, what'd ya think??

 See [Debug.java](../src/main/java/com/jaiva/interpreter/globals/Debug.java) where this is defined.